Abhijith-K-S/Morpheus/README.md

 # Morpheus :sunglasses:
 Morpheus is a telegram bot that helps to simplify the process of making custom telegram stickers.

-As you may know, Telegram's official [Stickers bot](https://telegram.me/stickers) has strict requirements for a image to be made as a sticker.
+As you may know, Telegram's official [Stickers bot](https://telegram.me/stickers) has strict requirements for a file to be made as a sticker.
 Morepheus helps to avoid this hassle.

-Simply send and image to Morpheus and it will return an image (that fulfills the requirements of the telegram overlords :grinning:), which you can forward to the sticker bot.
+Simply send a file <b>(image for regular stickers and video for animated stickers)</b> and morpheus will return the suitable file (that fulfills the requirements of the telegram overlords :grinning:), which you can forward to the sticker bot.

 ## Demo
 ![Demo gif](./images/demo.gif)

+## Prerequisites
+Requires [ffmpeg](https://ffmpeg.org) installed in the device

 ## Installation